notadeejay/rbc-training/data/Week 3 Day 2/03__Media Queries__Reading.md

-As more people access the internet from mobile devices, making sure your site looks great on all platforms becomes more and more important.
+As more people access the internet from mobile devices, making sure your site looks great on all platforms continues to become more and more important.
 CSS gives us **media queries**, so we can apply different styles at different screen widths and devices.

 Media Queries are a great way to adjust the layout of your page so it looks great on any device.